 If a staff member is on family leave and their MP ceases to be an Office Holder, the staff member will continue to receive any entitlement to occupational family pay until their last day of service.
 Any remaining statutory family entitlement will be paid in full in the staff member’s final salary.

-If there are any further questions not covered within this guidance, please contact Members HR on 020 7219 2080 or by email to: email@example.com
+If there are any further questions not covered within this guide, please contact Members HR on 020 7219 2080 or email email@example.com